Sukkur IBA University: Talent Hunt Program

 Creating an opportunity for the Sindhi youth, Sukkur IBA University launched its flagship program, Sindh Talent Hunt Program (STHP), in the year 2007.
 Under this program, deserving students with humble backgrounds would be awarded fully funded scholarship.
 The scholarship would include free tuition, free hostel, free transportation, free books along with monthly stipend.
 300 deserving students from Sindh are enrolled in "Foundation Semester" of Sukkur IBA University.
 The foundation semester entails a six-months-long, rigorous training in basic subjects i.e. Mathematics, English, and Information & Communications Technology (ICT).

 Every student that maintains 3.0 CGPA is then awarded with the full tuition fee waiver scholarship for the whole four-year program.
 This scholarship enabled talented students from humble backgrounds to study at Sukkur IBA University free of cost.

-After the success of Sindh Talent Hunt Program, the institute partnered with Oil and Gas Development Company Ltd. (OGDCL) and launched the Talent Hunt Program nationwide.
+After the success of Sindh Talent Hunt Program, the institute partnered with Oil & Gas Development Company and launched the Talent Hunt Program nationwide.
 The program got titled "OGDCL National Talent Hunt Program", wherein, 300 students not only from Sindh but from whole Pakistan get selected and enrolled in foundation semester with even higher stipend and benefits than the Sindh Talent Hunt Program.